ensolvers/ensolvers-cicd/README.md

 This project includes a series of scripts and utils to simplify CI/CD processes, including app building, testing, etc.

+## General Cloudformation Templates

+One of the key components that this repo includes is a set of Cloudformation templates that simplifies provisioning infrastructure.
+Some of them are listed below:

+- [MySQL-Instance-5.7](templates/MySQL-Instance-5.7.yaml): provision a MySQL 5.7 RDS instance
+- [MySQL-Aurora-5.7](templates/MySQL-Aurora-5.7.yaml): provision a MySQL 5.7-based RDS Aurora cluster
+- [MySQL-Aurora-8.0](templates/MySQL-Aurora-8.0.yaml): provision a MySQL 8.0-based RDS Aurora cluster
+- [Frontend](templates/Frontend.yaml): Assuming Route53 for domain management with a domain already configured, provisions a S3 bucket when we can store a SPA application, with a Cloudfront distribution as a CDN
+- [ECS-With-LB](templates/ECS-With-LB.yaml): Provisions a ECS cluster with an ALB for balancing traffic.
+By default, an nginx Docker image is configured for testing purposes

 ## Spring Boot app deployment in AWS Elastic Container Service

+This section contains a step-by-step guide to configuring a full ECS infrastructure and deployment process.

 Deploying Spring Boot applications into AWS Elastic Container Service can be done simply by calling [spring-boot-deploy-ecs.sh](spring-boot-deploy-ecs.sh)